-As with most things, practicing beforehand will familiarise you with the process of a formal interview, and give you a chance to improve before the real thing.
-You can book to take a mock interview with us in the PDC, and use our feedback to strengthen your technique.
+As with most things, practising beforehand will familiarise you with the process of a formal interview, and give you a chance to improve before the real thing.
+You can book a mock interview with us in the PDC, and use our feedback to strengthen your technique.

 What are they going to ask me?

 As much as you need to be yourself in an interview, it is beneficial to prepare answers to questions you will likely be asked.
 Answering with structure and confidence will show you are well prepared and can articulate your thoughts eloquently.
 Try interviewing yourself with a friend or in the mirror, saying your answers out loud to spot when you’re not making sense, or how often you’re saying ‘Um…’.